ericrallen/old-school-front-end-challenge/README.md

 ## No JavaScript Challenge

-The first part of the challenge was to render a specific UI design (variable length cards that have a show/hide) without any JavaScript.
+The first part of the challenge was to render a specific UI design, variable length cards that have a show/hide toggle, without any JavaScript.

 ### My Approach